Using a json File to Deploy a Remote Cluster

 Deploying a Remote Cluster from a .json File

-After updating the cluster_name.json file, you can invoke the pgedge cluster init command on the console host to deploy the defined cluster.
+After updating and validating the cluster_name.json file, you can invoke the pgedge cluster init command on the console host to deploy the defined cluster.
 The syntax is:

 ./pgedge cluster init cluster_name